Zoominfo/api-auth-python-client/README.md

 **Note: If you get the error "ValueError: Could not deserialize key data." when doing PKI authentication, make sure that your private key is properly formatted.
 Paste the private key as a multi-line string in python.**

-Correct way: The following is the right way to paste your private key.
+*Correct way*: The following is the right way to paste your private key.
 <pre><code>
 '''
 -----BEGIN PRIVATE KEY-----